hasanguner/cocktail-fetcher/README.md

 # Cocktail Fetcher

-Scraping all the cocktails, ingredients, instructions etc. from `https://www.thecocktaildb.com/`.
+Scraping all the cocktails, ingredients and instructions etc. from `https://www.thecocktaildb.com/`.

 ## Synopsis

-Since `The Cocktail DB Api` does not provide all the cocktails and their details from one particular endpoint, fetching all the ingredients, and related cocktails with the details is required.
+Since `The Cocktail DB Api` does not provide all the cocktails and their details from one particular endpoint, all ingredients and related cocktails must be fetched with the details in order to have a cocktail data source.
 `Cocktail Fetcher` helps you to fetch all the data and stores into a json file with the well-formatted way.

 ## Motivation